maxskunkworks/TLG/tlg-base-config_3-vm.m365-ems/README.md

 You can deploy this template in one of two ways:

-+ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Click the **Deploy to Azure** button to open the deployment UI in the Azure portal
 + Execute the PowerShell script at https://raw.githubusercontent.com/maxskunkworks/tlg/master/tlg-base-config_3-vm.m365-ems/scripts/Deploy-TLG.ps1 on your local computer.

 After you deploy the template, you will need to complete the steps in [Phase 4](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise#phase-4-create-your-office-365-e5-and-ems-e5-subscriptions) in the [Simulated Enterprise Base Configuration](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise) Test Lab Guide article to complete the configuration.